jackiehjm/stx-docs/doc/source/updates/kubernetes/the-kubernetes-update-orchestration-process.rst

 .. _rbp1590431075472-ul-mgr-kvs-tlb:

--   Manually perform Kubernetes version upgrade at least one openstack-compute worker host.
+-   Manually perform a Kubernetes version upgrade of at least one openstack-compute worker host.
 This assumes that at least one openstack-compute worker host does not have any instances, or has instances that can be migrated.
 For more information on manually updating a host, see :ref:`Manual Kubernetes Version Upgrade
     <manual-kubernetes-components-upgrade>`.

 -   If the migration is prevented by limitations in the VNF or virtual application, perform the following:

-    -   Create new instances on an already upgraded openstack-compute worker host.
+    #.
+Create new instances on an already upgraded openstack-compute worker
+        host.

-    -   Manually migrate the data from the old instances to the new instances.
+    #.
+Manually migrate the data from the old instances to the new instances.

         .. note::
             This is specific to your environment and depends on the virtual application running in the instance.

-    -   Terminate the old instances.
+    #.
+Terminate the old instances.

--   If the migration is prevented by the size of the instances local disks:

-    -   For each openstack-compute worker host that has instances that cannot be migrated, manually move the instances using the CLI.
+-   If the migration is prevented by the size of the instances local disks, then for each openstack-compute worker host that has instances that cannot be migrated, manually move the instances using the CLI.

-Once all openstack-compute worker hosts containing instances that cannot be migrated have been Kubernetes version upgraded, Kubernetes version upgrade orchestration can then be used to upgrade the remaining worker hosts.
+Once all openstack-compute worker hosts containing instances that cannot be migrated have been Kubernetes-version upgraded, Kubernetes version upgrade orchestration can be used to upgrade the remaining worker hosts.